Skip to content

 Mow paths through the long grass so your garden remains usable.
 The biggest complaint about No Mow May is that it makes gardens look abandoned.
 The solution is deliberate design.
 A mown path winding through an unmown area signals intentional management, not neglect.

-No mow May UK gardener mowing paths through a wildflower meadow area in a suburban garden A mown path creates a clear contrast between managed and wild areas.
+No mow May UK gardener mowing paths through a wildflower meadow area in a suburban garden A mown path makes a clear contrast between managed and wild areas.
 This approach works for gardens of any size and eliminates the untidy appearance.

 For gardens under 50 square metres: Leave one section of 2-4 square metres unmown.
 Keep a tidy mown border at least 30cm wide around the unmown area.
 This frames the wild patch and shows clear intention.
 Even this small area will support hundreds of flowering plants.